-The hard skills required for an entry-level role now in marketing has drastically changed to what it was 7-8 years ago.
+The hard skills required for an entry-level role now in marketing have drastically changed to what they were 7-8 years ago.
 I should know.
 When I first graduated, I struggled to find a role.

-Applying for unpaid internships was also difficult as the skills required were digitally focussed.
+Applying for unpaid internships was also difficult as the skills required were digitally focused.

 As a graduate, if you have worked hard, it is extremely demoralising to be informed your degree is irrelevant.
 You don’t have the talent required.

-As an educational institution, it is our responsibility to ensure we are preparing students in the right way.
+As an educational institution, it is your responsibility to ensure you’re preparing students in the right way.

-These updates could provide the defining skills required for graduates to start their career.
+These updates could provide the defining skills required for graduates to start their careers.